didomi/unity/docs/update/ios.md

 This will include in the resulting Xcode project the binaries for both simulator and device.

-The latest version of the XCFramework can be found [`here`](https://developers.didomi.io/cmp/mobile-sdk/ios/versions).
+The list of the iOS library versions can be found [`here`](https://developers.didomi.io/cmp/mobile-sdk/ios/versions).

 ## Update API only if required